pramnora/Linux/README.md

 Tmux, is a terminal multi-plexer that gives you...
 - a separate window to work with (which you can both detach from/attach to, again)
-- multiple panes to work with.
+- multiple Terminal panes to work with.
+- when you 'detach' from a TMux session it is still running inside of the background; therefore, is ready to 'attach' to, again.

 ...to install TMux...
+> sudo apt install tmux
+..or...
 > sudo snap install tmux
 ... to find out if TMux is already installed:
 > which tmux
 > /snap/bin/tmux